 104. Pursuant to the CRO engagement letter dated April 23, 2018, JTIM agreed to apply to the Court for approval of: (i) the engagement letter, (ii) retention of the CRO, and (iii) the payment of the fees and expenses of the CRO.
 Compensation to the CRO includes both a monthly work fee component and a success fee component.
 A redacted copy of the CRO engagement letter is attached as Exhibit "II".
-An unredacted version of the CRO engagement letter is attached as Confidential Exhibit "1" to the Confidential Compendium.
+An unredacted version of the CRO engagement letter is attached as Confidential Exhibit "I" to the Confidential Compendium.

-105. JTIM proposes retaining BlueTree Advisors Inc. to provide the services of William E. Aziz as the CRO in accordance with the terms of the CRO engagement letter.
+as the CRO in accordance with the terms of the CRO engagement letter.
 Mr. Aziz is a well-known and experienced CRO as evidenced from his curriculum vitae attached as Exhibit "JJ".
 I have been advised by legal counsel that the Proposed Monitor is of the view that the relief sought with respect to the CRO is appropriate in the circumstances and consistent with established precedent.